VaibhavSys/vaibhav-studio-old/content/posts/move-file-directories-linux/index.md

 +++
 # Introduction

 Moving files and directories is a common task in Linux.
-Whether you're working on a personal project, or managing a server, you'll often need to move files from one place to another.
+Whether you're working on a personal project or managing a server, you'll often need to move files from one place to another.
 In this tutorial, we'll show you how to move files and directories in Linux using the command line.

 # The mv Command